 If your shoot is going to work, you need to put your trust in the photographer you have chosen.
 They are the experts and have likely conducted hundreds of shoots before yours.

 Melissa from Iron + Honey Photography highlights the importance of building trust with your photographer.
 "If you need help choosing a location, tell them what you have in mind and they'll help guide you.
 Chances are, they have locations they've been dying to photograph and they'll be so excited to take you there".

 "The worst thing you can do is send the photographer a Pinterest board with ideas to copy.
 You booked your photographer for their style and you should trust them to use their expertise when it comes to your session."

 Trying to squeeze in too many locations and outfit changes can add stress and affect the outcome of your images.

-"Ask your photographer about the best times of day for photos and narrow down locations and minimize clothing changes," says ShootDotEdit.
-"Remember, the best light never lasts very long, so you'll stress less (and so will your photographer) if you hone in on favorite spots and choicest outfits ahead of time"
+"Ask your photographer about the best times of day for photos and narrow down locations and minimise clothing changes," says ShootDotEdit.
+"Remember, the best light never lasts very long, so you'll stress less (and so will your photographer) if you hone in on favourite spots and choicest outfits ahead of time"

 Not communicating with your photographer